xtmalliance/argon-server/README.md

 ## Installation

 Docker and Docker Compose files are available for this software.
-You can first clone this repository using `git close https://www.github.com/openskies-sh/flight-blender.git` and then go to the directory and use `docker-compose up` command.
+You can first clone this repository using `git clone https://www.github.com/openskies-sh/flight-blender.git` and then go to the directory and use `docker-compose up` command.

 This will open up port 8080 and you can post air-traffic data to `http://localhost:8080/set_air_traffic` and then start the processing.